anjalianjuz/Quotes/English/Quotes_English.md

 > More smiling, less worrying.
 More compassion, less judgment.
 More blessed, less stressed.
 More love, less hate.

 > Don't judge each day by the harvest you reap but by the seeds that you plant.

+>The way to get started is to quit talking and begin doing.